A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Introduction

-Summarizing, our concrete contributions are as follows: \begin{enumerate} \item We introduce a natural generalization of majorization, called $(a,b)$-majorization, and investigate its properties and relation to ``classical" majorization; \item We completely characterize all compact convex sets and bounded integral hole-free sets that have least weakly $(a,b)$-sub- or $(a,b)$-supermajorized or least (weakly absolutely) $(a,b)$-majorized elements for all pairs of scaling vectors $a$ and shifting vectors $b$ in terms of submodular, supermodular, base, and bisubmodular polyhedra; \item We characterize base and bisubmodular polyhedra in terms of the existence of least $(a,b)$ majorized and least weakly absolutely $(a,b)$-majorized elements for all pairs pairs of scaling vectors $a$ and shifting vectors $b$, respectively; \item We provide a theoretical explanation for the presence of conflicting utility or cost objectives in more general resource allocation problems. \end{enumerate}
+Summarizing, our concrete contributions are as follows: \begin{enumerate} \item We introduce a natural generalization of majorization, called $(a,b)$-majorization, and investigate its properties and relation to ``classical" majorization; \item We completely characterize all compact convex sets and bounded integral hole-free sets that have least weakly $(a,b)$-sub- or $(a,b)$-supermajorized or least (weakly absolutely) $(a,b)$-majorized elements for all pairs of scaling vectors $a$ and shifting vectors $b$ in terms of submodular, supermodular, base, and bisubmodular polyhedra; \item We characterize base and bisubmodular polyhedra in terms of the existence of least $(a,b)$ majorized and least weakly absolutely $(a,b)$-majorized elements for all pairs of scaling vectors $a$ and shifting vectors $b$, respectively; \item On the application side, we provide a theoretical explanation for the presence of conflicting utility or cost objectives in more general RAPs, give a new characterization of convex cooperative games, and establish new properties of a specific class of regression estimators. \end{enumerate}

 The outline of the remainder of this article is as follows.
 In Section~\ref{sec_pre}, we introduce the necessary concepts and results regarding (bi)submodular functions and the related polyhedra and in Section~\ref{sec_maj}, we introduce $(a,b)$-majorization.
 In Section~\ref{sec_existence}, we prove the existence of least $(a,b)$-majorized and related elements for submodular, supermodular, and bisubmodular polyhedra and related sets and in Section~\ref{sec_from_maj_to_sub}, we derive a complete characterization of these elements in terms of these polyhedra.
-Finally, in Section~\ref{sec_concl}, we present our conclusions and directions for future research.
+In Section~\ref{sec_appl}, we demonstrate the impact of these characterization result in several applications and in Section~\ref{sec_concl}, we state our conclusions and directions for future research.